Skip to main content

 Ideally, you will have a plan to pay off a large purchase before your statement closes so you avoid accruing interest.
 The more quickly you can pay off your purchase, the less you'll pay in interest charges.

-When making a large purchase that you can't pay off within one billing cycle, you might want to consider using a credit card with a low interest rate or even better, one that has an introductory offer, if possible.
+When making a large purchase that you can't pay off within one billing cycle, you might want to consider using a credit card with a low interest rate or even better, one that has an even lower introductory offer, if possible.

 Saving up for large purchases vs. putting them on a card